xwytracy/SAS_MultiTraj_GBTM/README.md

 We use letters to denote different variables used in the analysis.
 - $X$: A latent class variable representing different clusters based on observed trajectory patterns in the sample.
 Assume there are a total of $C$ classes, each with distinct trajectories.
 The variable $X$ can take values $1, 2, \ldots, C$.
 - $K$: The number of manifest variable trajectories included in the data analysis.
 In this SAS macro, it is assumed that $p = 1, 2$ (two trajectories).
-- $t$: A time variable specifying the time point at which a measurement is recorded.
+- $t$: A time variable specifying the time at which a measurement is recorded.
 - $Y_t^k$: The manifest variable $Y_t^p$ observed at time $k$.

 #### DAG